paponius/userstyles/README.md

 ### Reporting problems
 There might be unstyled elements, as I have various site customizing gadgets.
 Not just AD blocker.
-I try to disable them sporadicaly to check how the site would look for others.
+I try to disable them sporadically to check how the site would look for others.
 But not always and not thoroughly.
 If you see an element which is particularly intrusive by its brightness, please file an Issue, make a screenshot and add a description.
 If you want, you can make a fix yourself and push a merge.
 I'll accept, but later will probably edit your edit anyway.
 So expect that in advance and don't be upset.